docker/docs/content/docker-id/_index.md

 ## Sign in

 Once you register and verify your Docker ID email address, you can sign in to [your Docker account](https://login.docker.com/u/login/).
-You can sign in with your email address or username and password, or with your Google or GitHub account.
+You can sign in with your email address (or username) and password.
+Or, you can sign in with your social provider.
 See [Sign in with your social provider](#sign-in-with-your-social-provider).

 You can also sign in through the CLI using the `docker login` command.
 For more information, see [`docker login`](../engine/reference/commandline/login.md).